jamespo/springclean/README.md

 A log / file cleanup and processing commandline tool.

-Written in Python 2.
-Tested in Python 2.6 on Redhat / Centos 6 and Python 2.7 on Ubuntu 12.10.
+Now Python 3 only.
+Developed & tested on Linux.

-It should also work on Python 2.6/2.7 on Windows and MacOS X but is untested.
+Should also work on Windows and MacOS X but is untested.

 Usage
 -----